oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 following rules apply:

 - The letter `T` separating the date and time SHALL be upper case.
-- The separator between date and time MUST be the letter `T`.
+- The separator between date and time SHALL be the letter `T`.
 - The letter `Z` indicating the timezone UTC SHALL be upper case.
 - Fractions of seconds are allowed as specified in the standards mention above with the full stop (`.`) as separator.
-- Empty timezones MUST NOT be used.
+- Empty timezones SHALL NOT be used.
 - The ABNF of RFC 3339, section 5.6 applies.

-In contrast to the aforementioned standards, leap seconds MUST NOT be used.
+In contrast to the aforementioned standards, leap seconds SHALL NOT be used.

 #quote(block: true)[